Spectrum and combinatorics of two-dimensional Ramanujan complexes: Combinatorial expansion

-\section{Pseudo-randomness}
+\subsection{Pseudo-randomness}

-In this section we use not only the lower bound on the edge spectrum, but the fact that it is concentrated in two narrow stripes, to show pseudo-random behavior for $2$-galleries.
-We first state a general theorem, and then specialize to Ramanujan complexes. \begin{thm} Let $X$ be a regular tripartite triangle complex with vertex and edge degrees $k_{0}$ and $k_{1}$, respectively, such that
+In this section we use not only the lower bound on the edge spectrum, but the fact that it is concentrated in two narrow stripes, to show a pseudo-random behavior of $2$-galleries. \begin{thm} Let $X$ be an $n$-vertex tripartite triangle complex with vertex and edge degrees $k_{0}$ and $k_{1}$, such that

 If $A,B,C,D$ are disjoint sets of vertices of sizes $a,b,c,d$, respectively, and each of $A\cup D$, $B$ and $C$ is contained in a different block of the three-partition of $X$ (see Figure \ref{fig:2-gallery}), then